bigladder/erin/README.md

 # ERIN (Energy Resilience of Interacting Networks)

+ERIN is a district system energy-flow simulator.
+It accounts for toplogy (what is connected to what) and disruptions.
-ERIN is a district system energy-flow simulator that takes into account toplogy and disruption due to threat events and/or reliability-based failures.
+Disruptions can be due to threat events and/or reliability-based failures.

 ## Running Google Test